Country houses for sale

-Rich with areas of ancient woodland and extensive wildlife, this stunning island off Argyll’s secret coast provides the ideal opportunity for a quiet retreat.
+Rich with areas of ancient woodland and extensive wildlife, this stunning island off Argyll’s secret coast provides the opportunity to build the ideal country retreat.

 Even in these uncertain times, £120,000 doesn't buy you much in the way of property.
 In London, it'll get you a part-share of a one-bedroom flat; in Sheffield you might find a partially-gutted terraced house.